 Department Chairperson: Chairperson & Superintendents Needed.
-Please call the Fair office (608) 469-2428.
+Please email the Fair office at info@danecountyfair.com.

 Eligible 4-H Project Areas: Woodworking

 Exhibitor may only exhibit in the class that corresponds with his/her school grade level as of January 1 of the current year.